guesswho799/flow-tuner/README.md

 ## Function order explanation

-Given 10 functions, each sized 6 bytes and a cache line of 5 bytes.<br>
+Given a function 6 bytes long and a cache line of 5 bytes.<br>
-Running a single function will cause 2 icache misses, one for the first 5 bytes and the second for the last byte.<br>
+Running it will cause 2 icache misses, one for the first 5 bytes and the second for the last byte.<br>
+Now imagine 10 functions,<br>
 Using the default random function placement we get 20 icache misses for running these 10 functions.<br>
-But lets say these 10 functions are placed one after another, the new icache miss count goes down to 12 from 20.<br>
+But if these 10 functions were placed one after another, the new icache miss count whould go down from 20 to 12.<br>
 ![TuneFlow](https://github.com/user-attachments/assets/28bcec54-2e91-41d8-a7a3-fc8cdcbf4d5c)

 ## Algorithm explanation

-- Iterate text section symbols, mapping symbols to their dependency
-- Iterate dependency map popping dependency chains in execution order
-- Resolving addresses according to new placement
+- Map functions to the functions they call
+- Reorder functions to execution order, starting from entry point
-- Write out text section using popping order
+- Update text section to new function order
+- Update new function address anywhere else (symbol table, plt, jump tables, etc)

 ## Branch prediction showcase